-The ISF annual Tuition and Fees and School Place Reservation Fee schedule are as follows: 2018-2019, School Place Reservation Fee.
+The ISF annual Tuition Fee and School Place Reservation Fee schedule is as follows: 2019-20, School Place Reservation Fee.

 The tuition fees include the costs of all tuition, books, and materials as well as the cost for after-school care for students in Kindergarten to Grade 6.

 Extras would include school lunches, transport, uniform, and external examination fees.

 Will my child be able to attend a university in Germany?

 Yes.
 Many students who graduate from ISF remain in Germany to attend university.
 At ISF, we offer the International Baccalaureate (IB) Diploma and Advanced Placement courses.
 Both of these routes, along with our ISF High School Diploma, allow students to enter German universities as well as universities throughout the world.
 ISF School Profile